Homes by Architects Tour

 Can I wear my shoes inside the tour homes?

-All visitors are required to remove their shoes before entering a home.
+All visitors are required to wear a pair of shoe covers or remove their shoes and wear socks before entering a home.
 Bring a pair of clean socks to wear inside the homes or grab a pair of booties at your first stop and take them with you to the rest of the homes.

 Where do I use the bathroom?